• Skip to primary navigation

 4. Cover the dough and let it rise till it is about double in size. (ca. 1 hour)

-5. Oil two backing sheet with some olive oil
+5. Oil a baking sheet with some olive oil

 7. Let rise till about dabble in high

-8. Add ketchup to each pizza and spread it evenly
+8. Add ketchup or pizza sauce to the pizza and spread it evenly

 We invite you to subscribe to Northern Homestead and follow us on Facebook or Pinterest for more yummy recipes.